CUH Logo

 The pelvic floor muscle exercises (PFM)

 A PFM contraction is performed by closing and drawing up of the front and back passages.
 It is best performed by imagining you are trying to stop the flow of urine and passing wind.
-The feeling should be one of “squeeze and lift”.
+The feeling should be one of 'squeeze and lift'.

 The exercises can be done in lying, sitting or standing; it is easiest on the muscles if done in the lying position (if the muscles are particularly weak) and most difficult in standing (as the muscles have to lift up against gravity).
 The Physiotherapist will recommend which position is best for your child.

-• squeeze the legs together
+• do not squeeze the legs together

-• tighten the buttocks
+• do not tighten the buttocks

-• hold your breath
+• do not hold your breath

 Exercise 1 – The quick (fast) contractions